jordan-davis8snhu/jordan-davis8snhu.github.io/README.md

 enhancements together show my ability as a developer to grasp the different aspects of software development and bring them together into one functional project to display my skills.

+  In developing this project I have met the 5 course outcomes of the Capstone course with the following enhancements to the original code, which I explain in further detail in the accompanying narrative sections:

+[CS-499-01] Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science:

+  Enhancement 1

+[CS-499-02] Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts:

+  Enhancements 1 and 2

+[CS-499-03] Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices (data structures and algorithms):

+  Enhancement 2

+[CS-499-04] Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database):

+  Enhancement 3

+[CS-499-05] Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources:

+  Enhancements 1 and 2

+## Original Code

 ## Code Review

 ## Enhancement 1